Find Free Washington Divorce Records & Dissolutions of Marriage

 Whatever the reasons, it is important to understand the nuances and processes involved when searching for divorce records at the county level.
 Below is information on how to access divorce records in the three largest counties in Washington.

 The largest county in Washington is King.
-For a quick way to access divorce records, you can use the Records Access Portal provided by the King County Superior Court Clerk’s Office.
+For a quick way to access divorce records in King County, you can use the Records Access Portal provided by the county’s Superior Court Clerk’s Office.
 You can also request a divorce decree by mail or in person at the King County Superior Court.8

 You can call the courthouse at 206-296-9300 with any questions you may have.
 The Superior Court is located at the address below: